 - Added sugars

 Nutrition labels don’t list Daily Values for three nutrients: protein, trans fats, and sugar.
-(Though by 2018, food companies will be required to list added sugars and their daily values on the label.)
+(Though by 2020, food companies will be required to list added sugars and their daily values on the label.)
 Moderate amounts of protein are healthy.
 But too much sugar can cause weight gain and other problems, so in general, the lower this number, the better.
-And no amount of trans fat is good for you or your kids.
+It is recommended that added sugars not exceed 10% of your daily calories.
+And trans fats, which are not good in any amount, were banned as of June 2018.

 Don’t Forget the Ingredient List